corpus-core/colibri-stateless/README.md

 class C4Request(Container):
-    version  : ByteVector [4]          # the [domain, major, minor, patch] version of the request, domaon=1 = eth data     : Union[                  # the data to proof None,
+    version  : ByteVector [4]          # the [domain, major, minor, patch] version of the request, domaon=1 = eth data     : Union[                  # the data to proof None
-        Bytes32                        # the blochash  which is used for blockhash proof, Bytes[1073741824]              # the bytes of the data, Uint256                        # the balance of an account, EthTxData                      # the transaction data,
+        Bytes32                        # the blochash  which is used for blockhash proof Bytes[1073741824]              # the bytes of the data Uint256                        # the balance of an account EthTxData                      # the transaction data
-        EthReceiptData                 # the transaction receipt,
+        EthReceiptData                 # the transaction receipt
-        List [EthReceiptDataLog, 1024] # result of eth_getLogs,
+        List [EthReceiptDataLog, 1024] # result of eth_getLogs
         EthBlockData                   # the block data
     ]
-    proof    : Union[                  # the proof of the data None,
+    proof    : Union[                  # the proof of the data None
-        EthAccountProof,
+        EthAccountProof
-        EthTransactionProof,
+        EthTransactionProof
-        EthReceiptProof                # a Proof of a TransactionReceipt, List [EthLogsBlock, 256]       # a Proof for multiple Receipts and txs, EthCallProof,
+        EthReceiptProof                # a Proof of a TransactionReceipt List [EthLogsBlock, 256]       # a Proof for multiple Receipts and txs EthCallProof
-        EthSyncProof                   # Proof as input data for the sync committee transition used by zk, EthBlockProof                  # Proof for BlockData
+        EthSyncProof                   # Proof as input data for the sync committee transition used by zk EthBlockProof                  # Proof for BlockData
     ]
-    sync_data: Union[                  # the sync data containing proofs for the transition between the two periods None,
+    sync_data: Union[                  # the sync data containing proofs for the transition between the two periods None
         List [LightClientUpdate, 512]  # this light client update can be fetched directly from the beacon chain API ]
 ```